-4. Each Police Officer, including the Sergeant and the Captain, will be required to undergo a physical examination on an annual basis, and a psychological examination at least once every two years.
-Additionally, physical and/or psychological examinations may be required at the request of the Captain and the approval of the Associate Vice President for Human Resources and Organizational Safety at any time they deem appropriate.
+- Each Police Officer, including administrative officers (Lieutenant, Captain, Chief), will be required to undergo a physical examination on an annual basis, and a psychological examination at least once every two years.
+Additionally, physical and/or psychological examinations may be required at the request of the Chief and the approval of the Associate Vice President for Human Resources and Organizational Safety at any time they deem appropriate.

 - The functions of the Police Department will include the following:

 a.
 To protect individual and College property.

+b.
 To preserve order and aid in quelling any disturbance that may arise upon the premises of the College.

 c.
-To uphold and enforce the laws of the Federal, State, and local government; and to meet the College’s obligation to disclose information as required under the Higher Education Opportunity Act of 2008;
+To uphold and enforce the laws of the Federal, State, and or local government; and to meet the College’s obligation to disclose information as required under the Higher Education Opportunity Act of 2008.

 d.
 To maintain and effect safe movement of vehicular and pedestrian traffic and to control parking of motor vehicles.

+e.
 To investigate an alleged violation of Federal, State, and local laws, and submit written reports of circumstances, participants and cited statutory violation to appropriate administrators and/or the Chief of the Police Department.

 f.
 To maintain programs of life safety and assist in programs of fire safety.